 Managing these expenses and all expenses can be done using these key financial indicators:

-Operating expense ratio – the percentage of revenue used to pay all operating expenses.
+Finance 101 For ALF control operating expense ratio – the percentage of revenue used to pay all operating expenses.
 This is a good measure of the overall efficiency of an assisted living facility.

 Payroll expense ratio – the percentage of revenue used to pay all payroll expenses.
 As revenue goes down, payroll may need to go down too.
 This is a great way to measure how well you’re managing staffing costs.

 Food per resident day – the raw food costs to serve each resident for a day.
 Quality and resident satisfaction are the first priorities but the next priority for kitchen staff should be keeping costs in line.